Don Garlits: The first modern "back-motor digger"

 Garlits returned to Pomona in 1971 with Swamp Rat XIV, a brand new mid-engined, front-cockpit rail, also dubbed the "Swamp Rat I-R" by Hot Rod in the article introducing it to their readers.
 The rodding magazines considered the disadvantages of the new dragster design "obvious," and, indeed, Garlits lost in his first outing with the new car, to Gary Cochran at Lions Drag Strip.

 However, Swamp Rat XIV became so successful that in 1971, Garlits won two of his next three Top Fuel Eliminator titles (the Winternats and Bakersfield), and was a runner-up at Lions, all in the new car.
 A change so momentous had not happened since Mickey Thompson moved the seat behind the rear axle to create the Panorama City Special slingshot rail dragster in 1954.
-Rear engine dragsters have since become mainstream in drag racing.
+Rear-engine dragsters have since become mainstream in drag racing.

 In 1977, Ed Donovan persuaded Garlits to switch from the 426 hemi he had been using for the last thirteen years to the Donovan 417 cid, offering (in Garlits' words) "an engine deal I couldn’t refuse".

 Garlits took a brief hiatus, returning to NHRA Top Fuel full-time in 1984.

 Further accomplishments

 Garlits has won ten American Hot Rod Association championships, four International Hot Rod Association championships, and three National Hot Rod Association championships, a total of 17.
 He was age 54 when he won the last.
 He won a total of 144 national events.
-On October 20, 1987, his dragster Swamp Rat XXX, the sport's only successful streamlined fueler, was enshrined in National Museum of American History, a branch of The Smithsonian museum in Washington, DC.
-In true Garlits style, during the press conference submission and placement ceremony, the dragster was fired up on the Smithsonian "porch."
+On October 20, 1987, his dragster Swamp Rat XXX, was enshrined in National Museum of American History, a branch of The Smithsonian museum in Washington, DC.